Former UN Secretary-General Kofi Annan dies at age 80

 After leaving his high-profile U.N. perch, Annan didn't let up.
 In 2007, his Geneva-based foundation was created.
 That year he helped broker peace in Kenya, where election violence had killed over 1,000 people.

-He also joined The Elders, an elite group of former leaders founded by Nelson Mandela, eventually succeeding Desmond Tutu as its chairman after a failed interlude trying to resolve Syria's rising civil war.
+He also joined The Elders, an elite group of former leaders founded by Nelson Mandela, eventually succeeding Desmond Tutu as its chairman.

+Annan "represented our continent and the world with enormous graciousness, integrity and distinction," Tutu said Saturday in a statement, adding that "we give great thanks to God" for him.

 As special envoy to Syria in 2012, Annan won international backing for a six-point plan for peace.
 The U.N. deployed a 300-member observer force to monitor a cease-fire, but peace never took hold and Annan was unable to surmount the bitter stalemate among Security Council powers.
 He resigned in frustration seven months into the job, as the civil war raged on.